Skip to main content

 Vanderbilt utilizes a new employee orientation period for newly hired employees.
 This orientation period provides the new employee an opportunity to acclimate to their new position at Vanderbilt and provides the supervisor an opportunity to develop and assess the skills of the new employee.
 Non-exempt employees have a ninety-day orientation period, where exempt employees have a six-month orientation period following the date of hire.
 Internal transfers and promotions are not subject to an orientation period.

 In the event job performance is concerning or unsatisfactory, during the orientation period, the supervisor should promptly coach the new employee.
-If the concerns continue, the supervisor, in consultation with their HR Consultant, should give the employee written notice of the deficiency and explain how the performance or conduct needs to improve in order to continue employment.
+If the concerns continue, the supervisor, in consultation with their Engagement Consultant, should give the employee written notice of the deficiency and explain how the performance or conduct needs to improve in order to continue employment.
 If the concerns continue, employment may be terminated.
 There may be situations where the severity or impact of the unacceptable performance will warrant moving immediately to termination of employment.
-The HR Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.
+The Engagement Consultant must be consulted to determine appropriate level of action to be taken based on the circumstances involved.

 Extension of Orientation

-If an employee’s performance or conduct does not meet the expectation set by the supervisor and there has not been enough opportunity to evaluate the employee’s performance the supervisor, in consultation with their HR Consultant, may extend the period of orientation up to an additional ninety days.
+If an employee’s performance or conduct does not meet the expectation set by the supervisor and there has not been enough opportunity to evaluate the employee’s performance the supervisor, in consultation with their Engagement Consultant, may extend the period of orientation up to an additional ninety days.

 Impact of Written or Final Performance Accountability and Commitment Plan